thaliaarchi/regexp-museum/editors/zeus.md

 Although is closed-source, the source for versions 1.04 and 2.15 is available.
 CTAGS.C is taken from Elvis and changes to it are annotated.

+Zeus was called Zeus Programmers Editor in its early releases and is now called Zeus IDE.

 Versions:
 - [Zeus for Windows 1.04](https://archive.org/details/ZEUSV105_ZIP) (exe and source)